Ebou/Discord-Screenshare-Scanner-Bot/README.md

 The bot will:
 1. Fetch all members in the guild
-2. Check each member against the screenshare.lol API at a rate of 5 per second
+2. Check each member against the screenshare.lol API at a rate of 5 per second (iirc.
+5000 members per day at max, so reserved for smaller communities.)
 3. Provide a summary of results
 4. Generate a detailed JSON report for any detections found